-- Misuse of the USB-AC adapter or power cord creates the risk of fire and electric shock.
-Make sure you observe the following precautions. - Never cover the USB-AC adapter or power cord with a quilt, blanket, or other cover while it is in use, and do not use it near a heater.
-Doing so can interfere with heat radiation and cause the area around them to become hot.

-- When unplugging from the wall outlet, never pull on the power cord.
+- Never cover the USB-AC adapter or power cord with a guilt, blanket, or other cover while it is in use, and do not use it near a heater.
+Doing so can interfere with heat radiation and cause the area around them to become hot - When unplugging from the wall outlet, never pull on the power cord.
 Grasp the power plug and pull. - Do not use detergent when cleaning the power cord (especially the plug), the USB-AC adapter (especially the jack), or the USB cable (especially the plug). - Insert the power plug into the wall outlet as far as it will go. - Unplug the power plug from the wall outlet before leaving the camera unattended for long periods, such as when leaving on a trip, etc. - At least once a year, use a cloth or vacuum cleaner to clean any dust build up on the prongs of the power plug and in the area around them.

-■ Rechargeable Battery
+Rechargeable Battery

-If battery charging does not end normally within the specified charging time, stop charging anyway and contact your local CASIO authorized service center.
-Continued charging creates the risk of battery overheating, fire, and explosion.

-Battery fluid can damage your eyes.
-Should battery fluid get into your eyes accidentally, immediately rinse them with clean tap water and then consult a physician.

-Be sure to read the user documentation that comes with the camera before using or charging the battery.

-Store batteries in a location that cannot be reached by infants and young children.
-When using a battery where infants and young children are present, be on guard to ensure that they do not have the chance to remove the battery from the camera.

-Do not leave batteries near areas used by pets.
-A pet chewing on a battery can lead to accidents caused by the battery leaking, overheating, or exploding.

-Should fluid from a battery accidentally get onto clothing or your skin, immediately rinse it off with clean tap water.
+- If battery charging does not end normally within the specified charging time, stop charging anyway and contact your local CASIO authorized service center.
+Continued charging creates the risk of battery overheating, fire, and explosion. - Be sure to read the user documentation that comes with the camera and special charger unit before using or charging the battery. - Store batteries in a location that cannot be reached by infants and young children.
+When using a battery where infants and young children are present, be on guard to ensure that they do not have the chance to remove the battery from the charger unit or camera. - Do not leave batteries near areas used by pets.
+A pet chewing on a battery can lead to accidents caused by the battery leaking, overheating, or exploding. - Should fluid from a battery accidentally get onto clothing or your skin, immediately rinse it off with clean tap water.
 Prolonged contact with battery fluid can cause skin irritation.

-■ Connections
+Connections